ArlingtonBrooks/tfstat/README.md

 # Usage
 Currently tfstat is in a pre-alpha phase.
 It has the basic functionality to work on Linux, however lacks the ability to grab traffic data on bsd-based systems.
 Furthermore, most command line inputs are ignored and the program simply runs per the specified values in src/defaults.hpp.

 For these reasons, I do not reccommend using tfstat in its current state beyond testing functionality.
+The code requires the user to rewrite/recompile the src/tfstat.cpp file in order to test the traffic monitoring functionality.
+There is a large block of code commented out in the `main` function which can be uncommented for testing.

 # Storage Methods
 tfstat uses a database-type method of storing historical data.
 When an interface's network stats are being saved, tfstat generates both a database file and a table file.
 The database file is never loaded into memory in full because it may cause issues depending on the size.
 While the table file is only about 50% smaller, it is easier to manage in memory.